-Program Coordinator: Dr. Jennifer Hernandez Office Location: Snow Hall, Room 508 Telephone: (860) 343-5816 Email: jhernandez@mxcc.edu
+Program Coordinator: Dr. Jennifer Hernandez

+Telephone: (860) 343-5816 Email: jhernandez@mxcc.edu Please see page 18 for important information regarding this program and Fall 2023 opening of Connecticut State Community College.

 This program is designed to qualify students to work in the field of gerontology as Therapeutic Recreation Specialists and to provide in-service professional development.
 Students who complete the courses listed below, and thereby qualify for the Certificate, meet the standards established in the public health code of the State of Connecticut for workers in chronic care, long term care facilities, and Assisted Living facilities.
 This program emphasizes work with elder populations through studies in written communications, sociology, psychology, human services, therapeutic recreation, and field work.